Ripple Investor

 Read our Kraken Review or visit Kraken.

-KuCoin currently offers Ripple (XRP) cryptocurrency trading as well as over 300 other popular tokens.
+KuCoin currently offers Ripple (XRP) cryptocurrency trading and over 300 other popular tokens.
 It is often the first to offer buying opportunities for new tokens.

 Read our KuCoin Review or visit KuCoin.